-Just because you are an adult now doesn’t mean that you can never enjoy a ice pops!!
+Just because you are an adult now doesn’t mean that you can never enjoy a Popsicle.
+This bloody Mary Popsicle is perfect for any adult to enjoy.

 I bet you remember the lazy days of summer, especially the Indian summers!
 The long days playing by the lake, the lounging around in hammocks all day and running to get ice pops from the local Mom-and-Pop store around the corner!